dchristian3188/dchristian3188.github.io/_drafts/Intro To Classes.md

 animal new(string NewName)
 animal new()
 ```
-Now lets look at the child's classes constructors.
+Now let's look at the child's classes constructors.
 ```powershell
 [dog]::new
 ```